davidrpugh/jupytercon-2020-talk/PITCHME.md

 ### Project-based JupyterLab install
 @snapend

-Conda (+Pip) manage separate JupyterLab installations for each project.
+Conda (+pip) manage separate JupyterLab installations for each project.

 @ul[spaced]
 * More flexible UI/UX as JupyterLab version and extensions can customized for each project.